When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 9- Generally speaking, Thailand is truly, for a European, the other side of the world.
 So, we highlight what is positive and you will really get (more than with us French), a blatant recognition, however, if you are an unsociable person, you will be discreetly pushed aside.
 Obviously, any positive act will be encouraged, at all times.
 And like everywhere in the world, a reputation takes time to build (although it can happen quickly in Thailand), but disappears in an instant at the first misstep (even more so when you are not at home).

-10- They also have a lot in common with us, because by analogy, if France is the country of gastronomy in Europe, Thailand is the country of gastronomy in Asia.
-They almost only talk about eating!
-Like us (but even more).
-If you are a gourmet, you will be able to share this joy of living well (without abuse).
-On this subject, if you finish your plate, it is because you want more.
-If the person who invites you cannot re-serve your plate, it is bad.
-Do not finish your whole bowl.
-At home, you have to finish, not there (and then, it is better to taste a little bit of everything).
+10- They also have quite a lot in common with us, because by analogy, if France is the gastronomic capital of Europe, Thailand is the gastronomic capital of Asia.
+They talk about almost nothing but food!
+Just like us (but even more so).
+If you're a true gourmet, you'll be able to share this joy of the good life (in moderation).
+On that note, if you finish your plate, it means you want more.
+If your host can't refill your plate, that's considered rude.
+Don't finish your entire bowl.
+At home, you have to finish your meal, not there (and besides, it's better to try a little bit of everything).

 11- Do not complain about a state of mind or health, whining is not an asset, be strong or isolate yourself if you cannot do it, put on a "good face" at all times.